-While all four tiers are important to a high quality Career & Technical Education Program, only Career Preparation and Career Training can be included for Performance Indicator measurement.
+While all four tiers are important to a high quality Career & Technical Education Program, only Career Preparation and Career Training can be included for the Perkins V Performance Indicator measurement (5S3).

 Career Awareness (Middle/High School)

 As shown above, Career Awareness is the first step in understanding all sectors of the workforce.
 Career Awareness begins in middle grades and usually bridges the first two years of high school.